-Starlings are very destructive birds that do a variety of things to harm our ecosystems and man-made structures.
+Starlings are very destructive birds that have a variety of destructive behaviors that harm our ecosystems and man-made structures.
 They can monopolize feeders, impact milk production in cows by picking out strong protein from the feed, and they also leave polluted droppings.
 Moreover, their dense bodies and large, tight flocks disrupt airplane engines causing accidents.

 They often build their nests in homes or businesses.
 One of the most common places to build a nest is in the dryer or bathroom vents where their nesting debris causes ventilation issues or even a fire hazard.
 They also displace other birds by taking over their nesting spaces, destroying eggs, and harming the young.
 The female starlings will return to the same nest each year and add to it.

 Starlings find any opportunities to take over nesting areas such as holes in trees and covered industrial nooks.

 Starlings are not native to the United States, they actually came from Europe, Western Asia, and Northern Africa.
 They were introduced into the US’s ecosystems in 1890 during a celebratory act.
 It was a large misstep as the starlings populated quickly.

 They are chunky and blackbird-sized with short tails and long, slender beaks.
 During their flight, their wings are short and pointed which makes them appear as small four-pointed stars which is how they earned their names.
 They are also known for their gracefully synchronized murmuration dances.